abbreviatedman/class-gitconfig/README.md

 As you can see, those `git config --global` lines you entered earlier added `name` and `email` keys under the `user` section in this file, with values set to what you entered in quotes.
 That's what the `git config` terminal command _does_: edit this configuration file.

+In the future, you can edit this file directly, or use the `git config` commands in your terminal.

 ## Final Words

 There will likely be other Git config settings you change over your career, but this will get you off to a good start.
 Additionally, you have now practiced configuring Git in two different ways—through changing the file directly and through the terminal command—and this should prepare you more for configuring it in the future.